killian-brait/mobile_app/better_recs/app/(auth)/NOTES.md

 ## Best Way to wrap ALL screens w/ a Provider

 Wrap the layout with the Provider, the rootLayout is the main layout so any provider wrapped around it will apply to all screens.

+## ScrollView vs. Flatlist

+ScrollView doesn't support vertical & horizontal scrolling at the same time, Flatlist does.
+Flatlist may also be better performant.
+Special React-Native error prevents two Flatlists with horizontal and vertical within a ScrollView.